Lincoln County schools covid-19 dashboard

 option 1: In-Person School

-Students who enroll in Lincoln County Schools In-Person School will return to campus on September 28th.
+Students who enroll in Lincoln County Schools In-Person School will return to campus the week of January 11th.
 All staff and students will be required to abide by the Healthy at Schools Guidelines.

 Lincoln County Schools believes the best place for our students to thrive (when feasible) is in the school building with our staff providing instruction.
 Obviously this will be different during the COVID-19 pandemic.
 Our goal is to provide students and staff with instruction in the safest manner possible: